 All undergraduate mentors are trained by the Learning Development Service.
 Training takes place over two full days in either June or September.

 Which QUB Schools have peer mentoring?

-Currently sixteen subject areas across nine Schools run LDS-supported mentoring schemes:
+Currently twenty-five subject areas across twelve Schools run LDS-supported mentoring schemes, including:

 - Biomedical Sciences